-The palm (flattened part) of load cable lugs must be clamped in direct contact with the main stator output terminals so that the whole palm area conducts the output current.
-The tightening torque of M12 fasteners is 70 Nm or 90 Nm for M16 fasteners (main nut) and 45 Nm (lock nut).
+The palm (flattened part) of load cable lugs must be clamped in direct contact with the main stator output conductors so that the whole palm area conducts the output current, as shown below in typical arrangements for insulated terminals and busbar.
+The tightening torque of M12 fasteners is 70 Nm (51.6 ft-lb) (main nut) and 45 Nm (33.2 ft-lb) (lock nut) on insulated terminals, or 80 Nm (59 ft-lb) on busbars.
+As specified when ordering, cable lugs can be fixed to top or bottom of the busbar, and by one or two fasteners.

-6.12 Grid Connection: Voltage Surges and Micro-Interruptions
+6.13 Grid Connection: Voltage Surges and Micro-Interruptions